 Amla contains high levels of vitamin C and A as well as essential fatty acids.
 It promotes hair growth, helps to prevent dandruff and makes hair shiny and smooth.
 Shikakai is anti-fungal, balances the pH of the scalp and makes hair glossy.

 When it comes to dying our hair, going back to our roots has many advantages.
 Whether or not we choose to believe that using henna attracts good luck and health, there can be no doubt that using plant extracts to dye and condition our hair not only nourishes our hair, it also helps to reduce the chemical load on our bodies and the environment.
 This can only bring good health!

-Love My Hair is completely vegan and approved by Beauty Without Cruelty.
+Love My Hair is certified organic and Halal, approved by Beauty Without Cruelty and is vegan.